dell/csm-docs/content/docs/snapshots/volume-group-snapshots/_index.md

   Volume Group Snapshot module of Dell CSI drivers
 ---
 ## Volume Group Snapshot Feature
+The Dell CSM Volume Group Snapshotter is an operator which extends Kubernetes API to support crash-consistent snapshots of groups of volumes.
+Volume Group Snapshot supports Powerflex and Powerstore driver.

 In order to use Volume Group Snapshots, ensure the volume snapshot module is enabled.
 - Kubernetes Volume Snapshot CRDs